-Bacteriostatic Water in the UAE — the reconstitution guide
+Bacteriostatic Water in the UAE — vial-level batch-CoA verification

 Bacteriostatic water is the preservative-buffered sterile water researchers use to reconstitute lyophilised peptide research material.
-It is not a peptide and not a controlled substance — it is USP sterile water for injection with 0.9 % benzyl alcohol added as an antimicrobial preservative.
+It is not a peptide and not a controlled substance — it is USP sterile water for injection with 0.9% benzyl alcohol added as an antimicrobial preservative.
 The benzyl alcohol is what allows a reconstituted vial to be re-entered with a syringe over a 28-day window without microbial colonisation.
-This article covers the mechanism, stability rules, reconstitution math, and UAE-specific supply.
+This article covers the mechanism, stability rules, reconstitution math, and the verification framework Wellness Labs operates against — vial-level batch-CoA traceability and independent benzyl-alcohol HPLC on every lot.

 What bacteriostatic water actually is